 What happens when I leave The Streetly Academy?

 If you have a purchased option 1 Chromebook you keep the device, please let the IT department know so the management of the Chromebook can be removed (called deprovisioning).
-For the £50 deposit, the Chromebook must be returned to the school along with its accessories, failure to do so will result in the device being locked and the deposit being lost.
+For the £60 deposit, the Chromebook must be returned to the Academy along with its accessories, failure to do so will result in the device being locked and the deposit being lost.
 Non return of a deposit Chromebook when a student leaves streetly Academy and doesn't return the device, may result in an invoice for the cost of a replacement being charged to parent/guardians.
+In rare instances The Streetly Academy may pursue legal means of recovery, if the Chromebook and/or accessories are not returned.

 What about filtering/internet safety?